 - Children in SCHIP.

-Results of the survey are published in a report entitled 2002 Washington Consumer Assessment of Health Plans (CAHPS®) Survey: Washington State Medicaid Client Satisfaction Results.
+Results of the survey were published in a report titled 2002 Washington Consumer Assessment of Health Plans (CAHPS®) Survey: Washington State Medicaid Client Satisfaction Results.

 2003 HEDIS® Report